"To show God's compassion for our neighbors in need, and thus build our community together."

 Due to the increase in services and clients in each program, planning for a new building became crucial in 1995.
 Property was purchased and by spring of 1997, the lot had been cleared, graded and final changes to the plans made.
 In spring 1998 all programs moved into the new facility at 701 Whitfield Street.
 In 2007 the Find-A-Friend program moved into the Lions Club building at 725 W. Rowan St.

 As the Find-A-Friend Program continued to grow, so too did our need for space.
 In 2017 we enlisted the help of Emmy Award winning actor Sterling K. Brown to help kick off the Build the Dream Campaign to raise $700,000 to fund the construction of Fayetteville's first-ever Youth Enrichment Center.
-The campaign began with a great head-start thanks to a incredible $115,000 donation from artist and philanthropist J. Cole's Dreamville Foundation.
-In a span of 2 year and with the help of numerous donations for individuals and organizations, the Manning Family Find-A-Friend Youth Enrichment Center was fully funded and opened it's doors on December 13th, 2018 at 610 Whitfield St. Fayetteville, NC.
+The campaign began with a great head-start thanks to an incredible $115,000 donation from artist and philanthropist J. Cole's Dreamville Foundation.
+In a span of 2 years and with the help of numerous donations for individuals and organizations, the Manning Family Find-A-Friend Youth Enrichment Center was fully funded and opened it's doors on December 13th, 2018 at 610 Whitfield St. Fayetteville, NC.